 Boo the villain and cheer for the hero during the Moonlight Melodrama presented by the Golden Chain Theatre.
 Enjoy the show outdoors at the Lewis Creek Canyon Amphitheater.
 Select dates only.
 Reservations recommended.

 Gold Rush City

 Dip your hands into history and relive the excitement of the California Gold Rush when you pan for gold in authentic sluice boxes.
 The prospector will teach you the proper techniques just like the 49ers used so you, too, will be yelling, “Eureka!”

 For a glimpse of logging life at the turn of the century, visit the Thornberry Museum.
 Get your train ticket and find unique gifts, souvenirs and gourmet candy at the Depot.

 Stop at the Gift Shop & Ticket Office.
 You’ll find books of all sorts on the shelves of the Sugar Pine Trading Company, as well as fine gifts.
 Grab a bite at the Station Sandwich Shop, featuring casual fare, baked goods and ice cream.
 Enjoy plenty of picnic area for the whole family, tour groups, and birthday parties.

 The Yosemite Mountain Sugar Pine Railroad is open from mid-March through late October, weather permitting.
 During the season, The Logger Steam Train departs daily at 11 a.m. with additional departure times throughout the day at the peak of the season (June–August).
 Jenny Railcars operate daily and run before and after the Steam Train schedule.
 Call or visit online for a current operating schedule.

 The Moonlight Train Ride & BBQ is held every Saturday evening late May through early October, with the addition of Wednesday evenings June through August.

-Tickets can be purchased in advance online, or at the Depot Ticket Office.
-Pricing subject to change without notice.
+Tickets can be purchased in advance online, at the Depot Ticket Office or with the Tenaya Lodge concierge.